Teoroo-CMC/CCS/README.md

 ## Tutorials

-We provide two tutorials in the [examples](examples/) folder.
-To run the example,  go to one of the folders ( O2 or Ne-FCC ).
-Each contain two primary input files required for fitting.
+We provide tutorials in the [examples](examples/) folder.
+To run the example, go to one of the folders.
+Each contain the neccesery input files required for the task at hand.
 A sample `input.json` for O2 is shown below:
 ```
 {

-"Twobody":{
-	"O-O":{
-		"Rmin":0.95,
-		"Rcut":2.5,
-		"Nknots":20
+        "General": {
+                "interface": "CCS"
+        },
+        "Train-set": "structures.json",
+        "Twobody": {
+                "O-O": {
+                        "Rcut": 2.5,
+                        "Resolution": 0.02,
+                        "Swtype": "sw"
                 }
         },

-"Onebody":["O"],

-"Reference":"structures.json"
+        "Onebody": [
+                "O"
+        ]
 }

 ```
-The `input.json` file should provide spline interval cutoff's (Rcut and Rmin), number of knots (Nknots), and path to the `structure.json` file.
-The onebody energy terms should be provided as a json array using atomic symbols.
+The `input.json` file should provide at a minimum the block "Genaral" specifying an interface.
+The default is to look for input structures in the file `structure.json` file.
 The format for `structure.json` is shown below :
 ```
 {
         "S1": {